 Regardless of the type of site you plan to use, a draft site contract is a major part of your proposal.
 The site contract should specify the type of meeting space available, the charges (if any) for using the meeting space, and any other special requirements for your event.

 When you meet with the hotel or potential site manager, be sure to stress that you are collecting information for a proposal.
-Be sure the sales manager understands it is the USCF office that makes the final decision.
+You do not want to enter into a final agreement until you have been awarded the bid